Projectplace/DSFlipView/README.md

 4. Move the views you want to display inside the flip view in order to make them subviews of it.
 5. Connect the outlets. `backView` is to the background (usually its super) view, `smallView` is to the view to be displayed first("closed"), and  `bigView` is to the view next("opened").

-Some properties would be adjustable with code; check out below.
+That's it.
+If you want to adjust some properties; check out below.

 ### Using Code Implementation